Website Policies and Disclaimers

 Approaching protected species to obtain photographs or video may require a permit issued via the NOAA Fisheries authorization process.
 Note that the general public should not get within certain distances of protected species.
 The specific distances and other safe marine life viewing guidelines can be found on our website.

 NOAA Fisheries grants permission to use graphics on a case-by-case basis.
 Some graphics are public domain, and some are used by NOAA Fisheries with specific permission granted by the owner.
 Others are created by NOAA Fisheries contractors.
-(For example, most of our website's species illustrations are by Jack Hornady and a few Southeast species illustrations are by Diane Peebles.
-NOAA Fisheries species illustrations are copyrighted material and are not available for use outside the NOAA Fisheries website.)
-Therefore, graphics found on our website should not be reused without permission.
+Therefore, graphics found on our website cannot be reused without permission.
 Copyrighted material may not be used in whole or in part without the express written permission of the copyright holder.
-To obtain information and permissions for a specific graphic, send an inquiry to the point of contact on the webpage where the requested graphic appears.
-For reference, please include the webpage URL in your inquiry.
-Contact the NOAA Fisheries Web Editor-in-Chief if no other contact is listed.
+To obtain information and permissions for a specific graphic, send an inquiry to the NOAA Fisheries Web Team at firstname.lastname@example.org.

 Please note that when we grant the right to use a graphic from the NOAA Fisheries website, it cannot explicitly or implicitly convey NOAA Fisheries' endorsement of the site where it is used.
 If a NOAA Fisheries image includes an identifiable person, using the image may infringe upon that person's right of privacy or publicity, and permission should be obtained from the person.